 Other types of housing, such as freestanding homes, can also be found, but there isn't as much of a selection as there is with apartments.
 Many expats favour luxury gated communities which, while pricey, offers a safe and comfortable stay.

 The easiest way to find accommodation in Puerto Rico is through online classifieds.
 Many of these are in Spanish, so having a decent grasp of the language will be useful.

-Word-of-mouth is often the best way to find a good deal.
+Word of mouth is typically the best way to find a good deal.
 Expats who are already in Puerto Rico should tap into any network they may have there, even if it's just the owner of the hotel they're staying at.
-Otherwise, expats may want to enlist the services of a real estate agent, preferably a bilingual one fluent in both English and Spanish.
+Otherwise, expats may want to enlist the services of a real-estate agent, preferably a bilingual one fluent in both English and Spanish.

 Renting accommodation in Puerto Rico

 A typical lease length is 12 months.
 A full inspection of the accommodation is also advised before signing any lease, and if there are any issues that need to be fixed, expats should insist that they are dealt with before the move-in date.